-10.13 Appendix B shows the budget proposals for 2018/19, with the savings from the four headings listed under 10.11.
+10.13 Appendix B shows the budget proposals for 2018/19, with the savings from the key headings shown in the graph below.
 The total savings are £1.1m, less investments of £0.4m, giving net total savings of £0.7m.
 These savings enable a balanced budget for 2018/19 and also help towards the savings targets for future years.